abhilashSreenivasa/abhilashSreenivasa/README.md

 ### Highlights:

-1. I collaborated with w/decoles on the Summary Page.
+1. I collaborated with David Decoles on the Summary Page.
 Our tasks were divided: David focused on creating tables, while I worked on designing and developing charts.
 I conceptualized the overall design and implemented a toggle feature, allowing users to switch between viewing the charts and tables.
 Additionally, I incorporated various design changes to the tables based on feedback from our code reviewers.

 https://github.com/ChicoState/PantryNode/pull/142